Antoine Daniel (streamer): Political engagement

-During ZEvent 2022, which raised money for environmental causes, Daniel and streamer Angle Droit caused controversy by injuriously accusing President Emmanuel Macron of political recuperation and inaction after his congratulatory message to the event, with Daniel adding that ‘it iss because of people like him that these charity events are necessary'.
+During ZEvent 2022, which raised money for environmental causes, Daniel and streamer Angle Droit caused controversy by injuriously accusing President Emmanuel Macron of political recuperation and inaction after his congratulatory message to the event, with Daniel adding that ‘it is because of people like him that these charity events are necessary'.

 In June 2024, he took part in the #Streamers4Palestinians charity campaign organised by Baghera Jones, aimed at raising funds for Médecins du Monde to help their work in the Gaza Strip and the West Bank during the ongoing Gaza war.
 The operation raised over €1 million in five days.

 That same month, in the run-up to the snap legislative election, he was part of an appeal by 200 YouTubers and streamers to vote for the New Popular Front.

 Relationship to the Internet and YouTube

 Daniel has been fairly critical of YouTube.
 In particular, he has explained that he is opposed to what he calls the race for money and fame that can exist on the platform, a race for numbers illustrated in particular in the last episode of What the Cut!?.
 He also shares the vision of a free, open source internet that respects net neutrality and privacy.

 For several years he also ran a monthly format called Le 29 with Antoine Daniel, which he used in particular to showcase smaller YouTubers with whom he was close or whose content he found interesting.
 The format helped popularise channels such as Le Fossoyeur de Films, Dany Caligula, E-penser and Axolot in the 2010s.